 As in the case of $G$ finite, Theorem \ref{th-CrossedPdctBundleChr}({\it i}) implies

-where the first summation is over all isomorphism classes of $\Gamma$--$G$--principal bundles over finite $\Gamma$--sets $X$.
-For a finite $\Gamma$--set $X$, let $X = \coprod_{(H)} r(H) \Gamma/H$ be its decomposition into $\Gamma$--orbits where $(H)$ ranges over conjugacy classes of isotropy groups, $r(H)$ is the number of $\Gamma$--orbits which are isomorphic to $\Gamma/H$, and $r(H) \Gamma/H$ denotes the disjoint union of these $r(H)$ isomorphic $\Gamma$--orbits.
+where the first summation is over all isomorphism classes of $\Gamma$-$G$-principal bundles over finite $\Gamma$-sets $X$.
+For a finite $\Gamma$-set $X$, let $X = \coprod_{(H)} r(H) \Gamma/H$ be its decomposition into $\Gamma$-orbits where $(H)$ ranges over conjugacy classes of isotropy groups, $r(H)$ is the number of $\Gamma$-orbits which are isomorphic to $\Gamma/H$, and $r(H) \Gamma/H$ denotes the disjoint union of these $r(H)$ isomorphic $\Gamma$-orbits.
 Then for a multiplicative orbifold invariant $\varphi$, we have

-Combining this with Equation \ref{eq-GenGammaSettoGammaExt} yields the following interpretation of Theorem \ref{th-GeneratingFunctionGammaExtensionsFuncEqnNewTheo} in terms of $\Gamma$--sets, which coincides with \cite[Proposition 6--9]{tamanoi2} for the case of $G$ finite and follows its proof.
+Combining this with Equation \eqref{eq-GenGammaSettoGammaExt} yields the following interpretation of Theorem \ref{th-GeneratingFunctionGammaExtensionsFuncEqnNewTheo} in terms of $\Gamma$-sets, which coincides with \cite[Proposition 6-9]{tamanoi2} for the case of $G$ finite and follows its proof.

-\begin{theorem} Let $\Gamma$ be a finitely generated discrete group, and let $M \rtimes G$ be a cc--presentation of the orbifold $Q$.
-Let $\varphi$ be a multiplicative orbifold invariant and let $X$ be a finite $\Gamma$--set.
+\begin{theorem} Let $\Gamma$ be a finitely generated discrete group, and let $M \rtimes G$ be a cc-presentation of the orbifold $Q$.
+Let $\varphi$ be a multiplicative orbifold invariant and let $X$ be a finite $\Gamma$-set.
 With the notation as above,